TingyinX/Visualization/README.md

 # Visualization

-A collection of various types of plots useful in gaining insight for research and projects
+A collection of various types of plots useful in gaining insights for research and other projects